Rhubarb Syrup

 DIRECTIONS:

-- Place a fine mesh sieve over a bowl and carefully pour the rhubarb mixture through the sieve to remove the solids.
-Do not press on the solids, just let the syrup drain into the bowl on it’s own.
+- Place a fine mesh sieve over a bowl and carefully pour the fruit mixture through the sieve to remove the solids.
+Do not press on the solids; just let the syrup drain into the bowl on its own.
 Discard solids.
-Cool the syrup to room temperature.
-Cover and refrigerate until ready to use.

 NUTRITION: